How to Leverage Content for Ecommerce

 These individuals should have a background in creative writing with some marketing experience.

 One of the best options for those new to ecommerce blogging is to use existing staff members to create content for the blog.
 Different members of your team will have varying backgrounds that can help them write unique and interesting content.

 If at all possible, you want to find a writer that has experience or knowledge of your industry.
-If you spend some time reading other industry blogs or on social media, you’ll likely be able to find a few influencers who you can use as a source for high-quality content.
+If you spend some time reading other industry blogs or on social media, you’ll likely be able to find a few influencers who you can use as a source of high-quality content for ecommerce.

 Next to the actual quality of the writing, research is the most important aspect of ecommerce blogging.
 After all, if what you’re saying isn’t interesting or accurate, why should anyone read it.
 Marketers like Niel Patel have shown that data-driven headlines drive a lot more engagement.
 The research phase helps you to determine what questions your audience has, and how to answer them truthfully.

 In our experience, this phase should comprise anywhere from 50% to 90% of the time you spend producing an article.
 By a large margin, the articles we’ve spent the most time on have made the largest impact on our community.

 The previous chapter discussed how to find the questions that your readers are asking, but how do you find the answers?

 Since you’re in the industry, you may very well know the answers.
 If you have any proprietary data, use that to prove your point.
 For example, as a retail search provider, we have access to search data.
 We were able to extract that and find out what the best design is for a search bar.
 While they did face some backlash, Facebook manipulated their feed to see if they could affect people’s emotions.
 Then they published their research online.

 Whenever possible, try not to guess or copy and paste well-known industry facts and figures.
 When we published our search bar best practices, we found out that some oft-quoted industry stats were just plain wrong.
 You may learn something similar.